Home > Tours > UK & Ireland Tours > Best of Ireland & Scotland (Small Group)

 • Glasgow: See the grand public buildings, including George Square and St. Mungo's Cathedral.

-• Loch Ness: Soak up the scenery and hear intriguing tales of Nessie during a cruise.
+• Loch Ness: Soak up the scenery and hear intriguing tales of Nessie during a cruise on one of Scotland's most famous lakes.

 • Fort William: Enjoy an excellent view of Ben Nevis from the World War II Commando Memorial.